Journey Through the Human Brain

 Journey Through the Human Brain Exhibit

-The South Florida Science Center in collaboration with the FAU Brain Institute has just opened the world's most advanced neuroscience exhibit which will inspire a new generation of scientists, technologists, and medical professionals.
+The South Florida Science Center in collaboration with the FAU Brain Institute opened the world's most advanced neuroscience exhibit in 2019 which continues to inspire a new generation of scientists, technologists, and medical professionals.
 Journey Through the Human Brain features the latest research and innovations, with high-tech displays, immersive experiences, and state-of-the-art equipment.

-Journey through the Human Brain is a 2,500 square foot, permanent exhibition located in the west wing of the Science Center.
+Journey Through the Human Brain is a 2,500 square foot, permanent exhibition located in the west wing of the Science Center.
 It contains 30 interactive installations, has been in development for three years and cost $2.5 million to produce.
-It takes a bottom-up approach to telling the story of the human brain, from the molecular level to the integrated circuitry that reveals how the brain informs our senses, creates our thoughts and emotions, and how it has evolved into the most complex structure in the universe.
-The exhibit will delve into disorders of the brain and highlight ground-breaking research taking place today at world-famous brain research centers located in Palm Beach County.
+It takes a bottom-up approach to tell the story of the human brain, from the molecular level to the integrated circuitry that reveals how the brain informs our senses, creates our thoughts and emotions, and how it has evolved into the most complex structure in the universe.
+The exhibit delves into disorders of the brain and highlights ground-breaking research taking place today at world-famous brain research centers located in Palm Beach County.

 Major funders include: the Quantum Foundation, Stiles-Nicholson Foundation, John and Heidi Niblack, Robert and Christine Stiller, PNC Bank, Marmot Foundation, and Palm Health Foundation.

 Journey Through the Human Brain has been developed through a partnership with Dr. Randy Blakely, who directs the Brain Institute at Florida Atlantic University, and also features significant hands-on participation from Max Planck Institute of Neuroscience and Scripps Florida Institute.
 It is the most advanced exhibit on the human brain at any museum in the world.
 Because of relationships with leading brain research institutions in Palm Beach County, the exhibit can be updated as new developments in neuroscience research occur.